gabest11/reolink_firmware_patcher/README.md

 Requirements: pakler, ubi_reader (pip install ...), also mtd-utils.

 Only squashfs type partitions are supported.
 I will add ubifs later.
-Doorbell has that.
+Doorbell has that for example.

 ### Unpack